Vious/design-patterns-cpp/README.md

 # design-patterns-cpp
-C++ based sample code for design patterns
+C++ based sample code for design patterns on the basic cases.